 If you feel you're able to, you should consider telling someone you trust what has happened.
 You shouldn't feel ashamed or to blame for what has happened to you.

-Swabs can be taken from any area that the attacker came into contact with, and the samples can be stored in case you decide to report it to the police at a later date or to help detect patterns in future crime affecting others.
+Swabs can be taken from any area that the attacker came into contact with, and the samples can be stored in case you decide to report it to the police at a later date, or to help detect patterns in future crimes affecting others.
 However, the swabs and other samples will not be used for these purposes without your permission.

-All doctors and nurses will deal with your medical needs confidentially and they will not inform the police without your permission.
+All doctors and nurses will deal with your medical needs confidentially, and they will not inform the police without your permission.
+However, your GP will have to record any tests and the results in your medical record.

 If you are a woman and have been forced to have sex without any contraception, such as a condom, there is a chance you could become pregnant.
 Emergency contraception, if used in time, can prevent a pregnancy occurring.